Human mating strategies: Sexual desire

 Sexual selection theory states that because of their lower minimum parental investment, men can achieve greater reproductive success by mating with multiple women than women can achieve by mating with multiple men.
 Evolutionary psychologists therefore argue that ancestral men who possessed a desire for multiple short-term sex partners, to the extent that they were capable of attracting them, would have left more descendants than men without such a desire.
 Ancestral women, by contrast, would have maximized reproductive success not by mating with as many men as possible, but by selectively mating with those men who were most able and willing to invest resources in their offspring.
-Gradually in a bid to compete to get resources from potential men, women have evolved to show extended sexuality.
+Gradually in a bid to compete to get resources from potential men, women have evolved to show extended sexuality, that is, the ability and willingness to copulate despite being infertile.
+Like a number of other primates, humans do engage in non-procreative sexual intercourse in different ways and can do so multiple times per day without conceiving offspring.
+According to anthropologists and psychologists, the reasons why people have sex other than reproduction are to signal affection, to provide pain relief and comfort, to authenticate a romantic relationship, to derive economic or political benefits, to engage in athletic activity, to offer and receive pleasure, or to cure boredom.
+Unlike other species, it is even possible for a human couple to copulate while the woman is pregnant.
+Indeed, (anonymized) Internet search data shows that people around the world are interested in or curious about having sexual intercourse during pregnancy.

-One classic study of college students at Florida State University found that among 96 subjects chosen for attractiveness, approached on campus by opposite-sex confederates and asked if they wanted to "go to bed" with him/her, 75% of the men said yes while 0% percent of the women said yes.
+One classic study of college students at Florida State University found that among 96 subjects chosen for attractiveness, approached on campus by opposite-sex confederates and asked if they wanted to "go to bed" with him/her, 75% of the men said yes while 0% of the women said yes.
 Evidence also indicates that, across cultures, men report a greater openness to casual sex, a larger desired number of sexual partners, and a greater desire to have sex sooner in a relationship.
 These sex differences have been shown to be reliable across various studies and methodologies.
 However, there is some controversy as to the scope and interpretation of these sex differences.